tobikuyo/PressPlay/README.md

 # PressPlay

-A full stack app that uses the Movie Database API to fetch movies and allows a user to add movies to their watchlist.
+A full stack app that uses the Movie Database API to fetch movies, based on what's trending or popular at the time and allows users to add movies to their watchlist.
 The deployed app can be viewed [here](https://press-play.vercel.app/).

 ### Tech Stack